jeishu/reactive-employee-directory/README.md

     Searching for the an user by using the search bar will automatically filter through existing list of users.

+    Menu button that allows the directory to be sorted A to Z or Z to A by Name or Email.

 In production:

-    Menu button that allows the directory to be sorted into different category: Name, Phone, and Email.
+    Menu button that allows the directory to be sorted numerically by Phone number.

 ## Links